faizalrf/documentation/end-to-end-ssl.md

 The output of `have_ssl` may have a possible of three values

 - DISABLED
-  - SSL support is available on the MariaDB server but it's disabled and needs to be enabled.
+  - TLS support is available on the MariaDB server but it's disabled and needs to be enabled.
 - YES
-  - SSL support is available on the MariaDB server and it's enabled.
+  - TLS support is available on the MariaDB server and it's enabled.
 - NO
-  - The MariaDB server was not compiled with SSL support and cannot be enabled/used.
+  - The MariaDB server was not compiled with TLS support and cannot be enabled/used.

 The following confirms the TLS versions that are available to be used.